odhinnsrunes/json/README.md

     std::string str = jDoc["string"].string();
     const char * szChar = jDoc["char"].c_str();

-You can get other information with teh following functions:
+You can get other information with the following functions:

 - size() - returns the number of elements in arrays or objects.
 Numbers, strings and booleans return 1 and nulls and non-existant values return 0.
 - exists(string or number) - returns true if the object or array contains the index value.
 False otherwise.